Python-PyQt/PyQt6-Docs/descriptions/QtGui/QTextCharFormat-setUnderlineColor-f.rst

     :status: todo
     :pysig: 16a840407bcc3e0a0c7d7df60dad57e9
     :realsig: (const QColor&)
-    :digest: cc5844ec89d629e8cf3e1c5cef2d5b5f
+    :digest: 18e9a76b58b94c5a8375e2459444f292

-Sets the underline color used for the characters with this format to the *color* specified.
+Sets the color used to draw underlines, overlines and strikeouts on the characters with this format to the *color* specified.

 .. seealso:: :sip:ref:`~PyQt6.QtGui.QTextCharFormat.underlineColor`.